rtraber/ExData_Plotting1/README.md

 ## File Descriptions

-The four plot_.R files implement to code to produce the requsted charts.
+The four plot_.R files implement to code to produce the requested charts.
 These four functions assume a clean data.frame named power.consf in the "global environment".
 The code for downloading and cleaning the data is in the file importdata.R.

 ## Execution
 Run the following commands in R to produce the png files in the current directory: